AU-Master-Thesis/thesis/journal/main.typ

   - Meshified the environment heightmap from greyscale PNG.
     - Tested first with a perlin noise with normal vectors
     - Wasn't able to make the heightmap work with the normal vectors, due to an extra triangle being created.
 ]

 #day(datetime(day: 17, month: 02, year: 2024))
 #jens[
   #locations.beumer

   - Fixed the heightmap to work with normal vectors, solving the extra triangle issue.
   - Started to work on how to visualise the eventual factor graph.
     - Spheres for variables, cubes for factors.
     - Spent too much time trying to make a line between the two with thickness.
 It works, but it is currently 2D.
 I wonder if it is too performance intensive just to make the 2D mesh real-time, so it might not be worth to make 3D.
 ]

+#kristoffer[
+#locations.beumer

+- Finished transcribing the `Robot` class to Rust.
+- Wrote some unit tests for some of the utility functions ]

 #deadline-countdown()